 A funnel makes pouring water out of bigger containers into bottles or pots much easier.
 You can also get canisters with spigots.
 Just make sure that the spigot and cap are located on the same side: then, you can store them upwards, so you don’t have to worry about leaks.

 Keep a Map of Water Sources

 This will help you find water if your car supply runs out.
-In some Western states like Arizona and Nevada, you can find maps of water catchments that were built for cattle.
+In some Western states like Arizona and Nevada, you can find maps of water catchments built for cattle.
 Ask the local Fish and Game Department if they have any maps.

 Have Ways Treat Water

 Always have at least two ways to treat or purify water.
-Then it won’t matter if your car emergency water grew algae.
+Then it won’t matter if your car emergency water grows algae.
 You’ll also be able to treat water from nearby sources for drinking.

 Do you have any other tips about car water storage?
 Let us know in the comments section below.